-The prisoner is able to have up to \$300.00 on their telephone account at any one time.
+The prisoner is able to have a capped amount of \$300 on their telephone account at any one time.
 The prisoner is responsible for the cost of each of the calls that they make.
 Prisoners will not be permitted to telephone banned persons, ex-prisoners, or businesses.